elemusma/jetmedia-insurance/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 7.2.0 =
+* added: Easy IO rewrites poster/thumbnail image URLs for video elements
+* changed: Easy IO + Auto Scale checks images on load and resize events to reduce browser upscaling
+* changed: prevent Easy IO font substitution when OMGF is active
+* fixed: Auto Scale downscales too much for landscape images displayed in portrait containers
+* fixed: Easy IO compatibility with Brizy thumbnail generation endpoint

+= 7.1.0 =
+* added: deliver Google Fonts via Easy IO or Bunny Fonts for improved user privacy
+* fixed: PHP error trying to save EXIF data to JPG after resizing
+* fixed: could not disable auto-scaling
+* fixed: prevent errors when using legacy Animated GIF Resizing plugin
+* fixed: prevent WP Offload Media from prematurely re-offloading when using bulk optimizer

+= 7.0.2 =
+* fixed: background optimization incorrectly displays as disabled on fresh installs with object caching
+* fixed: Easy IO registration state not detected on multi-site
+* fixed: duplicate queries in wp-admin when used with WP Offload Media
+* fixed: deprecation notices when validating quality settings
+* fixed: error when checking a corrupted PNG for transparency

+= 7.0.1 =
+* fixed: Easy IO instructions display incorrect URL when images are on cloud storage (S3, GCS, etc.)
+* fixed: fatal error calling undefined method supports_webp

+= 7.0.0 =
+* breaking: namespaced and reorganized several classes, third party integrations should check for compatibility
+* added: allow video files to go through Easy IO CDN (pass through)
+* added: support for WP_Image_Editor_Imagick::set_imagick_time_limit() method added in WP 6.2
+* added: ewwwio_inline_webp_script_attrs filter to add custom data-* attributes to the JS WebP inline scripts
+* added: Easy IO support for BuddyBoss images, video, and documents
+* added: Bulk Optimizer and Scheduled Optimizer include BuddyBoss profile and cover image folders automatically
+* added: backup images post-resize but pre-compression with the ewww_image_optimizer_backup_post_resize filter
+* added: improved support for Hide My WP Ghost in Lazy Load, and WebP rewriting engine
+* added: update attachment metadata for WPML replicas after image conversion
+* changed: improved Auto Scaling when using full-width layout in Elementor
+* changed: use fread to check mimetype of files for better performance
+* changed: style tag search/regex cleaned up to prevent excess markup
+* fixed: WebP images are added to WP Offload Media queue multiple times
+* fixed: PHP 8.1 deprecation notices from usage of add_submenu_page and add_query_arg
+* fixed: debug notice cannot be dismissed on sub-sites for network-activated installs
+* fixed: PHP notice when cleaning attachment metadata
+* fixed: error when certain options have been stored as strings rather than serialized arrays
+* fixed: tool path and content dir functions don't resolve symlinks
+* fixed: Easy IO image URLs leaking into image gallery block via post editor
+* fixed: JS WebP issues when body tag has script attributes
+* fixed: clearing debug log does not redirect back to settings page in rare cases

+= 6.9.3 =
+* changed: improved Brizy Builder compatibility
+* changed: async optimization defers processing by WP Offload Media until after optimization is complete, fixes issues with WP Offload Media 3.1+
+* fixed: converting an image with the same base name as a previous upload (image.png vs. image.jpg) could cause naming conflict when using WP Offload Media with Remove Local Media option
+* fixed: Bulk Optimize encounters unrecoverable error when a GIF or PDF file takes too long to optimize
+* fixed: Easy IO fails to apply crop for custom size in some cases
+* fixed: Picture WebP rewriter uses mixed single/double quotes
+* fixed: PHP warnings when bulk optimizing images on cloud storage with no local copies
+* improved: ensure originals are removed from local storage after conversion when using WP Offload Media with Remove Local Media option
+* improved: ensure originals are queued for removal from remote storage after conversion and subsequent deletion when using WP Offload Media

+= 6.9.2 =
+* changed: improved Easy IO detection for site URL changes
+* changed: load backup class earlier to prevent issues with custom image uploaders
+* fixed: and improved the ewwwio_translated_media_ids filter, props @ocean90
+* fixed: Lazy Load JS throws error if inline script vars are missing
+* fixed: Easy IO + Lazy Load auto-scale produces invalid URL if an image with no query string is constrained by height

+= 6.9.1 =
+* changed: default syntax for MySQL 8.x to use faster upgrade query
+* fixed: bulk action parameter was not validated properly when selecting attachments for optimization
+* fixed: undefined function ewww_image_optimizer_get_primary_wpml_id
+* fixed: PHP notices when Easy IO filters srcset URLs

+= 6.9.0 =
+* added: allow translation plugins to filter attachment IDs for retrieving Media Library results via ewwwio_primary_translated_media_id/ewwwio_translated_media_ids
+* changed: include upstream lazysizes unveilhooks for use by developers, props @saas786
+* fixed: Easy IO compatibility with S3 Uploads 3.x
+* fixed: better compatibility with S3 Uploads when using autoload
+* fixed: PHP notices when removing images and backups are disabled
+* fixed: trailing comma after parameters in WP-CLI remove_originals function
+* fixed: Easy IO srcset URL construction not accounting for object versioning with S3 (or other cloud storage)

 = 6.8.0 =
 * added: ability to store image backups on local storage
 * added: tool to bulk restore images under Tools menu and WP-CLI